Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ### Licenses

 The Unity Cloud Asset Manager for Blender repository is available under the [GPL v2 license](GPL-license.txt).
-The Unity Cloud Python SDK that it relies is licensed under the [Unity Terms of Services](TODO-placeholder).
+The Unity Cloud Python SDK that it relies on licensed under the [Unity Terms of Services](TODO-placeholder).

 ## How do I...?

-Once installed in your Blender environment, AM4 Blender provides a quick and easy flow to export your current scene as a new asset in the Unity Cloud Asset Manager.

 ### Build the add-on